seja-arctic-fox/vidcom/README.md

 - [ ] Highlight the currently encoding video in the queue
 - [ ] Copy settings from one video to another with right click/shortcut/button
 - [ ] Keyboard shortcuts
+- [ ] "Open With" function/binding for VidCom
+- [ ] Replace popups with visible messages inside window and/or notification
+- [ ] Different behavior for cases when the output videos already exist - show conflicts
+- [ ] Better TAB behavior + accelerators

 ### Known Issues
 - [ ] Cut feature - change spinbuttons for something more manageable, specifically for time setting + make it less rigid